ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 [^status]

-[^status]: The present revision –05 is intended as input for IETF 123, with a few observations from the Hackathon addressed and this status paragraph updated.
+[^status]: The present revision –06 takes into account the discussion that happened during IETF 123 and 124 as well as the interim meetings inbetween, and intends to harmonize different instance message concepts via a common format.

 --- middle